WooodHead/github-issue-toc/README.md

 OR

-Load app folder in Chrome extensions page( chrome://extensions/ )
+Download the source code and load *app* folder in Chrome extensions page( chrome://extensions/ )

 ![](screenshots/load-unpack.png)